 Running on a system with Security-Enhanced Linux (SELinux) in enforcing mode is not supported.

-A minimum of 8 GB of RAM is required.
-More RAM can be required if you intend to load large datasets in memory (for example in the IPython notebook component).
-16 GB of RAM are highly recommended.
+A minimum of 16 GB of RAM is required.
+More RAM will be required if you intend to load large datasets in memory (for example in the Jupyter notebook component), or for accomodating more users.

 ulimit -Hn).
 For very large DSS instances, larger values may be required.